mmpataki/mmpataki.github.io/_posts/2020-12-26-instrumenting-javascript.md

 category: Programming
 ---

 Today I was trying to write a user action recorder for a website of mine.
-Most of the coding was just adding a bunch of lines to beginning and end of each javascript function.
-I asked my brother to do it.
-He is an ameteur so he was kind of copy pasting the same code everywhere.
+Most of the coding was just adding a bunch of lines to beginning and end of each javascript function so I asked my brother to do it.
+He is an amateur so he was kind of copy pasting the same code everywhere.

 I thought I could help him to do this using javascript prototypes.
 I had heard of them but never tried them earlier.
 So I started with a simple example

+[Here](https://jsfiddle.net/1dLrxqgh) is a fiddle which you can run

 ```html
 <html>